General preservation questions

 ClearJel® and Therm-flo® are heat stable thickening agents.
 Other starches (such as cornstarch or tapioca) break down and result in a runny filling.

-You may find these produce in some cooperatives and stores selling canning supplies.
-Kitchen Krafts and Kaufmans are online resources.
+You may find these products in some cooperatives and stores selling canning supplies on online.

 - Slice the apples into thin slices, no more than ½" thick.